-Contrary to popular opprobrium, we should remove the proverbial chip from our shoulder and attract as many of these international entrepreneurs as possible.
+Contrary to popular opprobrium, we should remove the proverbial chip from our shoulders and attract as many of these international entrepreneurs as possible.

 Deals aplenty and a cheap Pound